timbarclay/PlaysThis/about.md

 permalink: /about/
 ---

 This site finds out what gear musicians use to get their work done and their music made.
-We try to go beyond what you can find out from an official gear manufacturer website and find out what's tools and tricks let a musician be productive.
+We try to go beyond what you can find out from an official gear manufacturer website and find out what tools and tricks help each musician be productive.

 ### About the site